 In addition, each Department has appointed individuals who act as a first point of contact for research student welfare.
 In DAMTP this is called a Research Student Adviser (RSA) and in DPMMS a Postgraduate Welfare Adviser (PWA).
-If you have a problem which cannot be resolved by your supervisor or adviser then you can talk to the DPE or RSA/PWA about it.
+If you have a problem which cannot be resolved by your supervisor or adviser then you can talk to RSA/PWA about it.
+More serious issues may be referred to the Director of Postgraduate Education, or Head of Department (see previous section).

-DAMTP RSA Professor Matthew Wingate M.Wingate@damtp.cam.ac.uk DPMMS PWAs Professor Holly Kreiger hkrieger@dpmms.cam.ac.uk Dr Sergio Baccallado sb2116@dpmms.cam.ac.uk
+DAMTP RSA Professor Matthew Wingate M.Wingate@damtp.cam.ac.uk DPMMS PWAs Professor Holly Kreiger hkrieger@dpmms.cam.ac.uk Professor Claude Warnick cmw50@cam.ac.uk